virot/powershellYK/Documentation/Commands/New-YubikeyOATHAccount.md

 schema: 2.0.0
 ---

-# New-YubikeyOATHCredential
+# New-YubikeyOATHAccount

 ## SYNOPSIS
-Created a TOTP or HOTP credential
+Created a TOTP or HOTP account

 ## SYNTAX